 Pip is Founder of The Circle Line, a Transactional Analysis psychotherapist, a former City litigator and a Head of Marketing in the property industry.
 She works with individuals, leaders and groups to help them function well in life and work, believing that we can all write our own life story.

-Throughout history, and from many standpoints – philosophy, culture, religion – people have found that humans have a multiple nature.
-We’re not just one thing.
-We have different sides or “parts” to our personality.
+Throughout history - across philosophy, culture, and religion - thinkers have recognised that humans have a multiple nature.
+We're not just one thing.
+We have different sides, different "parts" to who we are.

-What then are the “parts“ of us that need aligning?
-They can be thought of as falling into three categories: Parent, Adult and Child.
-This well-established model of the human psyche (Berne, 1969) acknowledges our multiple parts and helps explain where they came from, how they were formed, and how they impact us now.
-By identifying which one is manifesting itself in any given moment, we can take more control over our thoughts and behaviours - and ultimately our life.
+This well-established model of the human psyche (Berne, 1961) acknowledges our multiple parts and explains where they came from, how they were formed, and how they manifest in our professional lives today.
+By identifying which one is active in any given moment, we gain agency over our responses - and ultimately, our effectiveness.

 The Parent

-When we're in our Parent mindset we think, feel and behave as our actual parents or caregivers did in the past.
+When we're in our Parent mindset we think, feel and behave as those figures did.

 “Children have never been very good at listening to their elders, but they have never failed to imitate them.
 They must.
 For they have no other models.”